 Finding Out Who You Are the Hard Way

 Another time, I saw a different tweet.
 There was no link for a handle to the plugin’s Twitter page.
 Lo and behold, in the description, I found who is created it.
 Following through to the site I was not kept in the dark there either.

 I cannot say if other people are like me or not.
 But damn, is there some specific reason you don’t want to let me know you are behind this plugin?
 Do you really think I will snag it up without any proof of credibility?
 And I’m not talking an about page that says something like:

 We are a dedicated team of WordPress developers who really understand your needs and wanted to give you a solution that would make your life easier.

 Now I do understand that very large companies may have more of a challenge with giving too many details, and often many of us already know the brand and trust them.
 But if you are a company that has dozens of employees, even highlighting the leadership team can help.

 Just remember, about pages are important.

-Our about page ranks #36 for views on our site here.
+Our about page has ranked as high as #20 for views on our site here.

 Otherwise, in the whole scheme of things, you are just another speck of dust in the cosmic universe.
 So, please tell me, who are you .
 Learn how to write a more effective bio with our free, comprehensive guide.
 It will certainly help you and just may put a few more bucks in your pocket.